What Is Considered Cyberbullying And How It’s Different From Traditional Bullying

 Today’s burn books may also take the shape of private, invite-only group chats and messages, portions of which can be leaked out via screenshots and shared online.

 It was always possible for rumors to spread anonymously — think rude messages scrawled on bathroom walls, lies whispered ear-to-ear through the hallways — but with the internet, anonymity has become part and parcel of cyberbullying.

-Especially popular right now are anonymous messaging apps that pop up and make the rounds at schools.
+Especially popular right now are anonymous messaging apps making the rounds at schools.
 Kids can log in and leave hurtful comments anonymously, unattached to their real names, email addresses, or phone numbers.
 Knowing that no one can trace these profiles back to them, cyberbullies are emboldened to attack their victims even more cruelly.

-The closest analogue for this type of cyberbullying in the past was impersonating someone on the phone — but even that doesn’t really come close to what’s happening now.
+The closest analog for this type of cyberbullying in the past was impersonating someone on the phone — but even that doesn’t really come close to what’s happening now.
 These days, kids can quickly and easily create brand-new Facebook, Snapchat, Instagram, and other social media profiles pretending to be another child with pictures and personal information, both of which are readily available online.

-They then post embarrassing, scandalous, or even illegal activities to try and get the victim in trouble.
-Not only does it affect the victim’s sense of worth, it’s often made public for the entire school community to see, as well, adding humiliation to the sense of invasion.
+They then post embarrassing, scandalous, or even illegal content to try and get the victim in trouble.
+Not only does it affect the victim’s sense of worth, but it’s often made public for the entire school community to see, as well, adding humiliation to the sense of invasiveness.

 So, hopefully, we were able to answer your question of “what is the difference between cyberbullying and bullying?” to some extent and teach you some of the basics that you need to know.
 Technology has changed many aspects of our lives, but the way it’s changed bullying is more hurtful than ever before.
 Talk to your kids about cyberbullying often and make sure they know you’re always there to listen and help if they need it.